The Spoon Theory and Energy Budgeting for Neurodivergent Minds

 - 6 min read

-If you’ve ever felt like getting through a regular Tuesday requires the energy equivalent of climbing a mountain, but everyone around you seems to be coasting up that hill with ease, it’s not just in your head.
-For many neurodivergent folks, daily life takes a tremendous amount of internal resources.
-Executive functioning, social interactions, sensory processing, emotional regulation, they all require energy.
+If you've ever felt like getting through a regular Tuesday requires the energy equivalent of climbing a mountain, while everyone around you seems to coast up that hill with ease, it's not just in your head.
+For many neurodivergent people, daily life draws on a tremendous amount of internal resources.
+Executive functioning, social interactions, sensory processing, emotional regulation — all of it costs energy.
 And not everyone starts the day with the same amount.

 That's where Spoon Theory comes in.